jpbaiense/driver_health_system/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Licensed under the MIT License, Copyright (c) 2024 jpbaiense

 <p align="right">(<a href="#readme-top">back to top</a>)</p>